itroncloudservices/dotnet-vsts/README.md

-# vsts-cli
+# dotnet-vsts
-.NET Core CLI for interacting with VSTS/VSO
+`dotnet-vsts` makes use of the new [.Net Core tool extensibility](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/extensibility) to provide remote interaction with a VSTS/VSO/TFS instance.

 # Quick Start

-This tool is intended to be a way to interact with VSTS via a .NET Core environment.
-Rather than maintaining a binary release, you obtain this tool by pulling the source and building it yourself.
-Don't worry, it's easy!

-## Before you start

-There are two pre-requisites to running this application:
+.NET Core Tools are installed into a user's NuGet cache and are globally available thereafter.
+To install initially for a user, you will need a host project that requests the use of the `Microsoft.VisualStudio.Services.Contrib.Tools` package.

-### Ensure you have .NET Core 1.0 installed
+## Ensure you have .NET Core 1.0 installed

 Browse to [the .Net Core Site](https://www.microsoft.com/net/core) and follow the instructions for installing the latest version.